smart-fun/elastick/README.md

 ## Known issues

+#### Rotary button reliability
-- The rotary button does not work perfectly.
-It's unclear whether this is due to a hardware limitation or a software issue that could be resolved in code.
+The rotary button does not behave consistently.

+It is still unclear whether this is caused by a hardware limitation of the original controller or by a software issue in the current implementation.
+Further investigation is needed to determine whether this can be fixed in code.

-- The Lolin board draws a significant amount of current when Bluetooth is initialized, which can cause a reboot at that exact moment if the power supply is insufficient.
-A capacitor has been added to reduce the risk, and while it improves stability, the issue may still occur during Bluetooth startup.
+#### ESP32 reboot during Bluetooth initialization
+The Lolin D32 draws a large current spike when Bluetooth is initialized.

+With an insufficient power supply, this can cause the board to reboot exactly at Bluetooth startup.

+A capacitor was added to mitigate the issue, which improved stability at first.

+**However, after updating the BLE library, the device now reboots every time Bluetooth is initialized, even with the capacitor.**

+This strongly suggests a regression or incompatibility in the library rather than a hardware power issue.
+The current plan is to replace the problematic library.

 ## Arduino IDE Setup